 DANA CURTIS is a pioneer and leader in the Bay Area alternative dispute resolution field.
 She was among the first attorneys in the country to devote her legal career exclusively to mediation of non-family law disputes, beginning her full-time practice in 1991.

-Since serving for 4 years as a Circuit Mediator with the U.S. Court of Appeals for the Ninth Circuit, Ms. Curtis has maintained a Sausalito-based practice..
+Since serving for 4 years as a Circuit Mediator with the U.S. Court of Appeals for the Ninth Circuit, Ms. Curtis has maintained a Sausalito-based practice.
 She has been acknowledged by the Daily Journal as a "Top- 50" California Neutral; by The Mediation Society of San Francisco for her Outstanding Contribution to the Field of Mediation; by The Academy of Distinguished Neutrals as a Diplomate Member; and by Who's Who Legal, California, 2018-2020, as a leading practitioner of Mediation.

 Prior to becoming a mediator, Ms. Curtis served as law clerk to Associate Justice Edward A. Panelli of the California Supreme Court and practiced commercial and employment litigation with McCutchen, Doyle, Brown & Enersen in San Francisco and San Jose.
 Before becoming a lawyer, Ms. Curtis was a community college and nationally recognized high school teacher in Idaho.

-Ms. Curtis’ teaching and mediation practice is informed by her strong academic experience, including as lecturer at Stanford Law School, where she taught Mediation and Negotiation Seminars for 10 years; as adjunct faculty at Santa Clara University School of Law, where she taught mediation between 1998 and 1997.
-In 2017, she returned to Santa Clara to direct the Conflict Resolution Program and teach mediation.
-For Ms. Curtis’ current teaching schedule, visit the training calendar.
-To view a list of programs and courses she has taught over the years, see Ms. Curtis’ summary resume or complete resume.
+Ms. Curtis’ teaching and mediation practice is informed by her strong academic experience, including as lecturer at Stanford Law School, where she taught Mediation and Negotiation Seminars for 10 years and as adjunct faculty at Santa Clara University School of Law, where she taught mediation between 1988 and 1997 and 2017 and 2020, when she also directed the Conflict Resolution Program.
+To view a list of the programs and academic courses Ms. Curtis has taught, see her expanded resume.

 Ms. Curtis has written widely on the subject of mediation, including Appellate Mediation: A Guidebook for Attorneys and Mediators (with Brendon Ishikawa), ABA Publishing 2016, and as a contributing author to the Continuing Education of the Bar’s Litigator’s Guide to Representing Clients in ADR.
 For a list of Ms. Curtis’ other publications, see publications.
 Ms. Curtis has also been active in the mediation community, currently serving on the boards of The Mediation Society of San Francisco and the Foundation for Sustainable Rule of Law Initiatives, supporting mediation programs in developing countries.
-She served for 10 years as Co-Chair of the Mediation Committee of the Bar Association of San Francisco; as a member of the California State Bar ADR Committee; and on of the boards of the California Dispute Resolution Institute and California Dispute Resolution Council as vice-president.
-Ms. Curtis co-founded and served on the board of RockRose Institute, an NGO dedicated to solving conflict through dialogue and deliberation, She belongs to numerous professional organizations, where she is frequently invited to present programs, and on numerous Bay Area court and national mediation panels, including all Bay Area state and federal mediation programs and the Employment Mediation Panel of Boston Law Collaborative.
+She served for 10 years as Co-Chair of the Mediation Committee of the Bar Association of San Francisco; as a member of the California State Bar ADR Committee; and on the boards of the California Dispute Resolution Institute and California Dispute Resolution Council (as vice-president).
+Ms. Curtis also co-founded and served on the board of RockRose Institute, an NGO dedicated to resolving conflict through dialogue and deliberation.
+She belongs to numerous professional organizations, where she is frequently invited to present programs, and on numerous Bay Area court and national mediation panels, including all Bay Area state and federal mediation programs.

 When she is not working, Ms. Curtis enjoys hiking and traveling, especially to visit her family, which includes 6 granddaughters.